crystalsand10/MGT_docs/source/website.rst

   :width: 600
   :alt: in this fig.

 Features of this isolate can be selected by clicking on them (here selected are isolate type: "clinical" and Sequence type: "6").
-An exact mach is then performed, and resultant strains are shown in a table (similar to the previous figure).
+An exact match is then performed, and resultant strains are shown in a table (similar to the previous figure).